imranq/user_identity_mechinterp/README.md

 ## Quick Start
 1) Create a venv and install requirements in `SETUP.md`.
 2) Run `python run_all.py --experiment probe --n_questions_per_pair 10 --template_holdout`.
+3) For multiple experiments without reloading the model each time, use `--reuse_model` and `--experiment all`.
 3) Use `python run_all.py --experiment patch --pair_id physics` to patch expert -> novice.

 Notes: